 type: Set the client extension’s type (e.g.,

-globalCSS).
-The type determines how Liferay handles the client extension when it is deployed.
+themeCSS).
+The type determines how Liferay handles the client extension when it’s deployed.

-dxp.lxc.liferay.com.virtualInstanceId: Enter the ID of the virtual instance to deploy to.
+dxp.lxc.liferay.com.virtualInstanceId: Enter the virtual instance ID to deploy to.

-Each client extension project lives in a folder inside of the workspace’s
+Each client extension project has its own folder inside the workspace’s

-client-extension.yaml file, which defines one or more client extensions.
+client-extension.yaml file that defines one or more client extensions.
 For example, the

 client-extension.yaml defines three